What does History look like at St Luke’s?

 Underpinning our history curriculum are key questions and historical skills designed to enable pupils to ‘work historically’ exploring topics, building on prior knowledge, asking perceptive questions, thinking critically, weighing evidence, sifting arguments, and developing perspective and judgement.
 It also enables pupils to understand how historians investigate the past, and how they construct historical claims, arguments and accounts.
 To ensure learning is processed into the long-term memory regular low steak quizzes are used to revise and recall key knowledge.

-The curriculum is progressive, including substantive knowledge, topics and skills that pupils must learn to accelerate later learning.
-This content is repeated throughout so that pupils can encounter it more than once, in different contexts, and secure in their long-term memory.
+The curriculum is progressive, including substantive knowledge, topics, concepts and skills that pupils must learn to accelerate later learning.
+Certain curriculum content, such as key concepts, are repeated throughout so that pupils can encounter it more than once, in different contexts, and secure in their long-term memory.
 For example, in Year 1, pupils study the lives of significant individuals and their international achievements such as Florence Nightingale and Mary Seacole.
 They then continue to explore the great impact women have had on society and how the roles of women have changed over time.
 Studying the likes of Amelia Earhart in Year 2, Anne Frank and Fatima Al-Fihri in Year 5 and Malala Yousafzai and Emmeline Pankhurst in Year 6.
 They will see Florence Nightingale again in Year 6 when they study the history of medicine.
+Other concepts that run throughout the curriculum are monarchy, government and democracy.

 Have a look on Twitter at the fantastic history work going on at St Luke's: #Stlukesburywidercurriculum